ringwood-dsg/AltimailServer/README.md

 #### ✅ MariaDB - Native Support

-Altimail Server now provides **built-in support for MariaDB** through the **MariaDB C Connector**, which is compiled and distributed as part of the Altimail Server application.
+Altimail Server now provides **built-in support for MariaDB** through the [**MariaDB Connector/C**](https://mariadb.com/kb/en/mariadb-connector-c/), which is compiled and distributed as part of the Altimail
+Server application.
 This ensures seamless integration, improved performance, and avoids external licensing issues.
+The MariaDB Connector/C is licensed under the GNU LGPL v2 or later, making it compatible with Altimail Server's AGPLv3 license.
 No additional setup is required - it's ready out of the box.

 #### ⚠️ MySQL - User-Supplied Connector Required

-While MySQL databases are still supported, Altimail Server **does not ship with the MySQL connector**.
-This is due to license incompatibilities: the MySQL Connector/C is licensed under GPLv2, which is not compatible with Altimail Server's AGPLv3 license.
+Altimail Server maintains full support for MySQL databases **but does not ship with the MySQL connector**.
+This is due to license incompatibilities: the MySQL
+Connector/C is licensed under GPLv2, which is not compatible with Altimail Server's AGPLv3 license.
 If you wish to use MySQL as your database of choice, you will need to provide this connector (also known as `libmysql.dll`) when configuring your database.

 > [!WARNING]
 > Altimail Server is built for x64 architectures.
 When supplying the `libmysql.dll` connector file, please ensure that you supply the **64-bit/x64/amd64** version!